TylerLu/EDUGraphAPI-PHP/README.md

 **Deploy the Azure Components from GitHub**

-1. Check to ensure that the build is passing VSTS Build.
+1. Check to ensure that the build can run in local environment.

 2. Fork this repository to your GitHub account.